May 6, 2020

 Needless to say, political risks can have a real impact on the business environment and the stability of the banking sector.
 So do your homework and get comfortable with a country’s potential political risk factors before banking there.

-Inflows of refugees, armed conflict, and border disputes are all very real risks that exist in different parts of the world.
+Inflows of refugees, armed conflict, and border disputes are all very real risks.
+And these risks exist in different parts of the world, including banking hubs.

 These risks can have a very serious impact on a country’s banking sector as well as the stability of it’s banks.